ARTICLES

 In 2006, San Francisco Bay Area residents Paul Holland and Linda Yates began the process of designing what they intended to eventually become the “greenest home in America.”
-Besides wanting to limit their own participation in the oil economy and live more sustainably, they also wanted their home to function as a model of sustainability in order to inspire others to build homes that truly become a regenerative part of the landscape.
+Besides wanting to limit their own participation in the oil economy and live more sustainably, they also wanted their home to function as a model of sustainability Lessons Learned from the ‘Greenest Home in America’: Tah Mah Lah 7 Years Later

 View Article